What Is A1c? - Topic Overview

 A1c is a test that shows the average level

 of blood sugar over the past 2 to 3 months.
-People with
+People who have

 diabetes need to have this test done regularly to see